marinova-teddy/Ciphers/README.md

 ## Affine Cipher
 Written in C#

 - Multiplicative cipher
+Multiplicative cipher works only for letters.

 - Caesar cipher
+Caesar cipher code taken from the initial caesar cipher and modified a bit to suit the needs of this cipher.